aheil/cse-theme/README.md

 - `/assets/css/github-markdown.css` contains the CSS for the layout of the lectures/exercises, etc. The CSS comes from [sindresorhus](https://github.com/sindresorhus/github-markdown-css) (with slight adaptations).
 - `/assets/css/text-highlighting.css` contains the CSS for the highlighting and note-taking features.

 The color themes reside in `/assets/css/themes/`.
 To change the theme, go to `_config.yml` and change the `cssTheme` variable.
-Change if necessary `isDarkTheme` as well (this switch at the moment only ensures that the code highlighting for dark themes is chosen - it is an arbitrary decision to not let the user simply set the correct code highlighting CSS in here).
+The color theme of the page is separate from the color theme of the code snippets: these themes reside in `/assets/css/themes/code`.
+Change `cssCodeTheme` in `_config.yml` if you want to switch to another code highlighter.
+Code highlighter CSS files have to be compatible with [pygments](https://github.com/pygments/pygments).

 ## Notes